YanWittmann/launch-anything/readme.md

 - Open URLs in the browser
 - Copy text to the clipboard
 - Tile Generators: generate tiles for files in a given directory
+- Runtime Tiles:
+    - Solve mathematical expressions
+    - Use the I'm feeling lucky functionality to open a webpage
+    - Directly go to a wikipedia article
+- Disable (timeout) the bar for a given amount of time

 ## Quick Setup

 - Download the **[latest version](https://github.com/Skyball2000/launch-anything/releases)** and place the jar file in any directory on your system that you want the base directory to be
 - Start the jar file with at least Java 8
-- Double-Tap 'command' or 'ctrl' to open the search bar
+- Double-Tap `command` or `ctrl` to open the search bar
+- Type in some search terms and navigate the results using the arrow keys
+- Press `enter` to execute the topmost result tile

 ## Bar Settings

-After having started the application, open up the search bar by double-tapping 'command' or 'ctrl', type in 'settings' and hit enter.
+After having started the application, open up the search bar by double-tapping `command` or `ctrl`, type in `settings` and hit enter.
 This will open up a webserver and the corresponding web page in your browser.
 A more detailed description of this settings page can be found **[here](doc/how-to.md)**.

 ## Build it yourself